Forced perspective: In architecture

 In architecture, a structure can be made to seem larger, taller, farther away or otherwise by adjusting the scale of objects in relation to the spectator, increasing or decreasing perceived depth.
 When forced perspective is supposed to make an object appear farther away, the following method can be used: by constantly decreasing the scale of objects from expectancy and convention toward the farthest point from the spectator, an illusion is created that the scale of said objects is decreasing due to their distant location.
 In contrast, the opposite technique was sometimes used in classical garden designs and other follies to shorten the perceived distances of points of interest along a path.

 The Statue of Liberty is built with a slight forced perspective so that it appears more correctly proportioned when viewed from its base.
 When the statue was designed in the late 19th century (before easy air flight), there were few other angles from which to view the statue.
-This caused a difficulty for special effects technicians working on the movie Ghostbusters II, who had to back off on the amount of forced perspective used when replicating the statue for the movie so that their model (which was photographed head-on) would not look top-heavy.
+This caused a difficulty for special effects technicians working on the movie Ghostbusters II, who had to reduce the amount of forced perspective used when replicating the statue for the movie so that their model (which was photographed head-on) would not look top-heavy.
 This effect can also be seen in Michelangelo's statue of David.

 Through depth perception

 The technique takes advantage of the visual cues humans use to perceive depth such as angular size, aerial perspective, shading, and relative size.
 In film, photography and art, perceived object distance is manipulated by altering fundamental monocular cues used to discern the depth of an object in the scene such as aerial perspective, blurring, relative size and lighting.
 Using these monocular cues in concert with angular size, the eyes can perceive the distance of an object.
 Artists are able to freely move the visual plane of objects by obscuring these cues to their advantage.

 Increasing the object's distance from the audience makes an object appear smaller, its apparent size decreases as distance from the audience increases.
 This phenomenon is that of the manipulation of angular and apparent size.
+The Ames room attraction in some museums and amusement parks takes advantage of distance to make people appear different sizes in corners of a room that appears rectangular to the viewer.

 A person perceives the size of an object based on the size of the object's image on the retina.
 This depends solely on the angle created by the rays coming from the topmost and bottommost part of the object that pass through the center of the lens of the eye.
 The larger the angle an object subtends, the larger the apparent size of the object.
 The subtended angle increases as the object moves closer to the lens.
 Two objects with different actual size have the same apparent size when they subtend the same angle.
 Similarly, two objects of the same actual size can have drastically varying apparent size when they are moved to different distances from the lens.